 How or Why?

 The disease theory of alcoholism never explains how or why people are alcoholic.
-Specifically, it never describes specifically what causes people to drink compulsively.
+It never describes exactly what causes people to drink compulsively.
 Instead, it says that they drink compulsively because they have a compulsion.
 It then uses the religion or spirituality of disease theory 12-step programs as a treatment.

 By the same token, the commonly used definition of alcoholics as people who can never drink in moderation creates serious problems.
-That is, research has produced evidence for decades that many alcoholics do return to moderate drinking.
-However, this evidence is routinely rejected.
-Proponents of that definition or belief tend to argue that if researchers identify alcoholics who can now drink in moderation, that simply means that the “alcoholics” weren’t rally alcoholics.
+That is, research has produced evidence for decades that many alcoholics can return to moderate drinking.
+But this evidence is routinely rejected.
+Proponents of that definition or belief tend to argue this way.
+If researchers identify alcoholics who can now drink in moderation, that simply means that the “alcoholics” weren’t rally alcoholics.
 Otherwise they wouldn’t have been able to drink in moderation.
 Thus, for true believers, it’s a case of “heads I win; tails, you lose.”

 An astute observer has made an important statement.
 “Alcoholism is a unique field in which custom dictates that unsupported beliefs are more acceptable than hard data.
 In some areas beliefs are so deeply entrenched that it is impossible to introduce factual knowledge at all.”47

-Dr. Enoch Gordis, former Director of the National Institute on Alcohol Abuse and Alcoholism, asserts that
+Dr. Enoch Gordis, former Director of the National Institute on Alcohol Abuse and Alcoholism, wrote this.

 “The entire alcoholism ‘treatment’ system, with its innumerable therapies, armies of therapists, large and expensive programs, endless conferences, innovation and public relations activities is founded on hunch, not evidence, and not on science.”48